Airdate: 01/14/1987

 She had appeared in Little House playing multiple characters, including a recurring role in season nine, and retired from acting at the conclusion of that series.

-Also, someone must have particularly liked this, because they took multiple scenes from this episode to promote the series.
+Anyway, the distributor must have known this episode was considerably popular, so they took multiple scenes from this episode to promote the series.
 In particular, when Jonathan and Wally are preparing to go out from Wally’s boxcar, there’s Landon smiling compassionately.

-Actually, that was quite common at the time: many DVD of 1970s and 1980s series used the image of a season to promote a different one, even Little House had the same mistake, when they used a picture of the entire family to promote season two, except they got the wrong dog (that was corrected in the following releases though).
+Actually, that was quite common at the time: many DVDs of 1970s and 1980s series used the image of a season to promote a different one.
+Even Little House had the same mistake: they used a picture of the entire family to promote season two, except they got the wrong dog of season four (that was corrected in the following releases though).

 However the striking part is that there’s more: the scene when there’s Wally, Jonathan and Mark observing a bum should look familiar as well.